NikKowPHP/social-brain/chapters/chapter-17.6.md

 ---

-**Question: "I tried using The Empathy Loop on my partner, and they said, 'Stop using that therapy voice on me.'
-It felt awful.
-What am I doing wrong?"**

-This is the most common piece of feedback I get, and it's a sign that you're on the right track, even though it feels terrible.
-This "immune response" happens for two reasons.

-First, your new approach is a change to the established system.
-Relationship systems, especially families, are built on a stable (even if dysfunctional) equilibrium called **homeostasis**.
-For years, you've both played by a set of unspoken rules.
-When you unilaterally change those rules by refusing to get defensive or by calmly asking, "What's the hardest part about this for you?", you are disrupting the system.
-The other person's jab is an attempt to pull you back to the old, familiar, and predictable way of fighting.

-Second, the "therapy voice" comment usually means you are still in the "conscious competence" phase.
-You are thinking about the protocol, which can make it feel clumsy or inauthentic.
-The key is to not get discouraged.

-**The Practice:**
-1.  **Don't Announce, Demonstrate.** Resist the urge to say "I've read a book and am now using protocols on you."
-This is a massive Status and Autonomy threat.
-Let them experience your new calm and listening skills over time.
-2.  **Enroll, Don't Impose.** If they comment on the change, use it as an opening.
-Try this script: *"You're right, I have been trying to get better at how we talk.
-I've realized I interrupt too much, and I want to get better at really listening.
-It might feel a bit clumsy at first, and I'd actually love your feedback as I practice."* This uses Calibrated Vulnerability and enrolls them as a partner, not a subject.

----

 **Question: "I'm a natural Connector, and I've always been the family peacekeeper.
 Now that I'm setting boundaries using the protocol from Chapter 16, my parents are furious.
 Is it worth it?"**

 This is the central challenge for every Conductor with a strong Connector profile.
 For you, the system's homeostasis was built around your willingness to absorb everyone else's emotional state and sacrifice your own needs for the sake of group harmony.